AndiDog/bootstrap-mobile-app-mvc-skeleton/README.md

-# Brunch with coffee
+# Brunch with CoffeeScript, jQuery Mobile, Backbone, Handlebars and Stylus, using the MVC pattern
-This is a simple coffee skeleton for [Brunch](http://brunch.io/).
+This is a skeleton for [Brunch](http://brunch.io/) based on the work of Paul Millr ([simple-coffee-skeleton](https://github.com/brunch/simple-coffee-skeleton)).

 Main languages are [CoffeeScript](http://coffeescript.org/), [Stylus](http://learnboost.github.com/stylus/) and